-Every time it rolls around, we always promise ourselves that we’re going to be super prepared.
-But more often than not it ends up being a bit of a mad rush to stock up on groceries, and grab those few extra bits and bobs before your trip.
+Wafts of hot cross buns are beginning to hang in the air and you can’t pass an aisle in the supermarket without being tempted by chocolate eggs.
+The four-day break is just around the corner folks, and every year we always promise ourselves that we’re going to be super organised.
+But more often than not it ends up being a bit of a mad rush to stock up on groceries, and grab those few extra bits and bobs before you leave.

-A whole 4 days of blissful camping is just what you need this Easter break.
-Image: Oztent
+A whole 4 days is just what you need this Easter break.
+Image: Coleman

 Switch up your camping menu